Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} wireless communication technologies advance toward the sixth-generation (6G) era, emerging applications such as immersive extended reality (XR), autonomous driving, remote healthcare, and large-scale Internet of Things (IoT) are becoming pervasive and mission-critical\cite{Wang2023On}.
-These services often involve the collection, transmission, and processing of privacy-sensitive information, including user identity, behavioral patterns, physiological parameters, location data, and environmental sensing signals.
-The openness and time-varying nature of wireless channels exposes such data to risks of eavesdropping and information leakage\cite{Abuhamad2021Sensor}.
-To ensure secure and trustworthy communications in privacy-aware 6G scenarios, physical-layer security (PLS) techniques \cite{Nguyen2025Reliable, Soderi2024MultiRIS} exploit the intrinsic randomness and spatial selectivity of wireless propagation and provide an effective and lightweight means to enhance secrecy at the physical layer.
+\IEEEPARstart{A}{s} mobile computing evolves toward the sixth-generation (6G) era, intelligent and delay-sensitive applications such as immersive extended reality (XR), autonomous driving, remote healthcare, and large-scale Internet of Things (IoT) are becoming pervasive and mission-critical \cite{Wang2023On}.
+These services require mobile devices to continuously exchange high-rate and privacy-sensitive service data with access points, edge servers, and surrounding intelligent terminals, including user identity, behavioral patterns, physiological parameters, location data, and environmental sensing signals.
+However, the openness and time-varying nature of wireless access links expose such mobile data to eavesdropping and information leakage risks \cite{Abuhamad2021Sensor}.